 This article will explain what the 90 day rule is about, who the rule applies to and the implications of the rule.

-According to the 90-day rule, an alien who engages in conduct inconsistent with their nonimmigrant status within a 90 day period of entering the U.S. may become inadmissible for the green card or even permanently barred from entering the US.
+According to the 90-day rule, a foreign national who engages in conduct inconsistent with their nonimmigrant status within a 90 day period of entering the U.S. may become inadmissible for the green card or even permanently barred from entering the US.

 The 90-day rule states that non-immigrant visa holders who marry U.S. citizens or lawful permanent residents or apply for adjustment of status within 90 days of arriving in the U.S. are automatically presumed to have misrepresented their original nonimmigrant intentions.

-Certain actions on behalf of an immigrant could trigger the 90 day rule considerations.
+Certain actions could trigger the 90 day rule considerations.
 The most common ones include:

 - Getting employed unlawfully